Parent Coordination is a way to problem solve in a cost-effective manner.

 What type of training does a Parent Coordinator have?

-To be certified, Parent Coordinators complete 100 hours of training, as set forth in the Maryland Rules.
-Areas covered in the training include family mediation, how to work with high-conflict families, developmental stages of children, conflict coaching, and parenting skills.
+To be certified, Parent Coordinators complete 100 hours of training, as outlined in the Maryland Rules.
+Areas covered in the training include working with high-conflict families, developmental stages of children, conflict resolution, and parenting skills.
 Parent Coordinators also participate in annual continuing education.

 What is the role of a Parent Coordinator?